Apsu/Canary/README.md

 - Roll: Trigram which starts on one hand, and progresses to the other hand in one overall direction
 - Redirect: A trigram which changes direction
 - Alternate: A trigram which changes hands twice

 ---

+## Etymology

+"Canary" comes from the phrase "canary in a coal mine".
+Adopters of this layout are likened to miners, and the mine is a layout with extremely high roll stats.

+The layout was almost called `hotdog`.

+---